Yankees vs. Red Sox Player Props Betting Odds

 MLB Props Today: New York Yankees

-- The Yankees will send Gerrit Cole (7-0) to the mound for his 14th start this season.
+- The Yankees will hand the ball to Domingo German (3-3) for his 12th start of the season.

+- In 11 starts this season, he's earned a quality start in three of them.

+- German will look to finish five or more innings for the third start in a row.

 |Opponent